Battery Supply Chain > Electrolytes & Separators

 | Volexion | Graphene coating | Evanston, IL |

-Supply Chain & Risks
+Supply chain & outlook

 Electrolyte and separator production is concentrated among specialized chemical and materials companies, many in China, Japan, and South Korea.
 Risks include dependency on fluorochemicals (for LiPF6), rising demand outpacing separator film capacity, and cost pressures from safety-enhanced designs.
 Automakers are increasingly partnering with material suppliers to secure allocations and accelerate next-gen R&D (e.g., solid-state).
 Recycling and recovery of solvents and separator films is limited today but expected to grow in importance.